logo_mara.png

 As a MARA intern, you will participate in research in your assigned area, assist in conducting and documenting experiments, collect and analyze data, document and present results, and attend lectures and workshops.

-WHAT ARE THE QUALIFCATIONS?
+WHAT ARE THE QUALIFiCATIONS?

 You must be enrolled at a U.S. military academy (West Point, Naval, Air Force, Coast Guard, or Merchant Maritime Academy) and have a GPA of at least 3.0 to apply.